Anatomy of single-field inflationary models for primordial black holes: Phenomenology

-The benchmark points $\lambda_2 = 1.8$ and $\lambda_2 = 3.0$ enclose most of the phenomenologically interesting range.
-By Table~\ref{tab:example_model_parameters}, the values $\lambda_2 = 1.8$ and $\lambda_2 = 3.0$ correspond to quite flat $\PR$ peaks producing solar mass PBHs and steeper peaks required for populating the asteroid mass PBH DM window, respectively.
+The values $\lambda_2 = 1.8$ and $\lambda_2 = 3.0$ enclose most of the phenomenologically interesting range.
+For instance, Table~\ref{tab:delta_models} together with Eq.~\eqref{eq:lambda_in_etaV} gives the values $\lambda_2 = 1.83$ and $\lambda_2 = 2.05$---these correspond to spectra with relatively flat $\PR$ peaks producing solar mass PBHs and steeper peaks required for populating the asteroid mass PBH DM window, respectively.
 However, the identification $\lambda_2$ with the PBH mass is not unique and depends on other features of the inflationary scenario, such as the duration of inflation and whether it ends after the dual USR+CR phase during which the peak is produced (compare, for instance, Model I and Model III in Fig.~\ref{fig:example_models}).